jparraporcar/ionic-restaurant-finder/README.md

 Before you begin, ensure you have met the following requirements:
 - You have installed the latest version of [Node.js and npm](https://nodejs.org/)
 - You have a basic understanding of ReactJS and Ionic Framework
-- You have the ability to run a server (located in the `/src` folder, `server.js`) in a separate terminal tab

 ## Installation